Implications of gauge freedom for nonrelativistic quantum electrodynamics: Local densities

 where we have separated-off pure-vacuum contributions into the term ${\mathscr E}^{\rm vac}(t,{\bf x})$.
 Again we note that the individual components on the right-hand-side of Eq.~(\ref{EMenden}) differ in different gauges, which each define the corresponding physical ``sources" and ``vacuum" differently \cite{power_time_1999-1}.
-We are presently using the multipolar-gauge.
-Both the electric and magnetic source energy-densities ${\mathscr E}_{\rm E}(t,{\bf x})$ and ${\mathscr E}_{\rm M}(t,{\bf x})$ respectively, receive contributions from the first order fields as well as from vacuum source-field correlations.
-Concurrently, both densities can be partitioned into a time-independent component plus a time-dependent component; ${\mathscr E}_{\rm X}(t,{\bf x}) = {\mathscr E}_{\rm X}^{\bcancel t}({\bf x})+{\mathscr E}_{\rm X}^t(t,{\bf x}),~{\rm X}={\rm E,\,M}$.
-The time-dependent parts are again purely virtual, but in contrast to the Poynting vector, the time-independent parts also have a virtual component.
-The time-independent electric energy-density is \cite{power_quantum_1992,power_quantum_1993}
+We are presently using the multipolar gauge.